Frequently Asked Questions

-These programs are broken down to fit the time available for 6, 8 and 12 weeks of preparation for competition.
-Choose the one that fits your unique time constraints and simply structure your schedule so that your Taper Week starts one week prior to your competition day.
+The program is designed for 12 weeks of preparation for competition.
+Simply structure your schedule so that your Taper Week starts one week prior to your competition day.

 Do the best you can with what you’ve got.
 These programs contain a numbering system indicating the order of completion but this doesn’t dictate the importance of the exercise.
 There will be days you cannot complete the entire program start to finish, based on your

 time constraints and needs some days you may need to cut a few sets, remove some exercises or shorten a rest period.
 Some days you may only have time to do conditioning or strength training, know your weaknesses, know your strengths and adjust your session develop the things you know you need to work on.